zigtur/rv64-matching-tool/README.md

 ### ELF section

 The tool only parses the `.text` section of the ELF RISCV64 binary.
 Potential executable instructions in other sections are not parsed.

+## Syscalls detection

+The tool supports detecting some syscalls.
+When an `ECALL` instruction is detected, the tool navigates through the **5 previous instructions** to find if the value of the `a7` register was set to an immediate.
+The `a7` register holds the syscall identifier.

+Why **5 previous instructions**?
+This is an arbitrary value, determined by reverse-engineering a RISCV-64 binary.

+If no value for `a7` register is found or if the `a7` value is not recognized as supported, the tool will trigger an alert.

 ## Install